 Overall, I highly recommend socks with some blend of nylon and polyester or Merino Wool.
 It’s hard to beat that dream-team combination of fibers!

-I hope this guide was helpful for finding the best hiking socks to fit your needs.
+I hope this guide was helpful for finding a good pair of hiking socks to fit your needs.
 If you want to comment or recommend a pair of socks I didn’t include, please use my contact form to get in touch.

 Have fun and be safe out there!